Replaces Polyurethane Foam: New Thermal Insulation Material – Foam Phenoplast – Created in Chelyabinsk

 This is a new thermal insulation material that can completely replace traditional polyurethane foam.
 This new material is based on phenol and formalin, which are produced in large quantities in Russia.

-The sample has passed tests for density, strength, water absorption, and thermal conductivity.
+The sample has been tested for density, strength, water absorption, and thermal conductivity.
 In the near future, it is planned to conduct pilot industrial tests and adapt the technology for mass production.

 The expected operating temperature of foam phenoplast exceeds the indicators of traditional thermal insulation materials and is about 140 °C. However, the upper limit has not yet been determined.

-Earlier, www1.ru reported that a new polymer for the production of prostheses with maximum biocompatibility will be created in St. Petersburg.
+Earlier, www1.ru reported that a new polymer with maximum biocompatibility will be created in St. Petersburg to replace titanium in the production of prostheses.

 Now on home